sweriko/Horde/README.md

 npm run dev
 ```

-**Note:** Tooling for creating octahedral impostor atlases will be open sourced soon.
+**Note:** Tooling for creating the needed assets will be open sourced soon.